Free fermionic probability theory and K-theoretic Schubert calculus: Introduction

 We describe some additional results we obtain from Theorem~\ref{thm:transition_prob}.
 Using the skew Cauchy identity~\cite[Thm.~4.6]{IMS22}, we give determinantal formulas for the multi-point distributions in Section~\ref{sec:multipoint} for all cases.
 We also give another proof for Case~A using a refinement of~\cite[Cor.~3.14]{MS20}, but this expansion has a natural geometric interpretation as coming from the K-homology classes of structure sheaves of Schubert varieties studied in the work of Takigiku~\cite{Takigiku18,Takigiku18II} (see also~\cite{Takigiku19}) at $\bbe = 1$ (as opposed to ideal sheaves of boundaries of Schubert varieties in~\cite{LamPyl07}).
 For the Case~C multi-point distributions, a similar geometric construction for the underlying symmetric functions can likely be given from~\cite{WZJ16}.
 It would be interesting to see how these geometry interpretations relate to the integrability and determinant (and integral) formulas.
 We show that taking the continuous time limit for the blocking behavior recovers the classical continuous time TASEP (Theorem~\ref{thm:continuous_blocking}).
 We prove that the pushing behavior satisfies the same master equation, but with different boundary conditions (Theorem~\ref{thm:continuous_pushing}).

 Let us discuss how our results relate to two other independent works that appeared while this paper was being prepared.
-The first is by Bisi, Liao, Saenz, and Zygouras~\cite{BLSZ22} that also studied the time-dependent version of~\cite[Case B]{DW08}.
+The first is by Bisi, Liao, Saenz, and Zygouras~\cite{BLSZ22} that also studied the time-dependent version of~\cite[Case~B]{DW08}.
 However, the techniques and results in their work~\cite{BLSZ22} are (generally) different than what we obtained here.
 It is likely that our results could lead to new proofs of some of the formulas in~\cite{BLSZ22}.
 The second is a Grothendieck measure was studied in~\cite{GP23}, which with $\bbe = \beta$ is coming from the Cauchy-type identity in~\cite[Cor.~5.4]{MS13} with the dual Grothendieck functions $\overline{G}_{\lambda}(\yy; \bbe)$ being rescaled.
-This Cauchy-type identity is different than the one considered in~\cite{HJKSS21,IMS22} (instead it appears to be related to~\cite{MS13}; see also~\cite{GK17}), and so it does not relate to our results.
+This Cauchy-type identity is different than the one considered in~\cite{HJKSS24,HJKSS25,IMS22} (instead it appears to be related to~\cite{MS13}; see also~\cite{GK17}), and so it does not relate to our results.
+Lastly, shortly before this paper appeared on the ar$\chi$iv, independent work by Assiotis~\cite{Assiotis23} also was posted, where Assiotis also studied a position-inhomogeneous version of the TASEP cases we study here.
+More specifically, determinantal correlation functions are constructed with some limit results are proven based on generalizing Toeplitz matrices and intertwinings of Markov semigroups are given in~\cite{Assiotis23}.
+Thus,~\cite{Assiotis23} has related but distinct results from ours using different techniques.

 We conclude the introduction by mentioning some potential applications of our work.
 Since we are allowing any initial configuration $\mu$ with finite distance from the step initial condition, we can approximate the flat initial condition by taking $\mu$ to be a sufficiently large staircase partition.
 As such, we expect to be able to compute generalizations of results on flat initial conditions such as~\cite{BFPS07,BFS08} with having probabilities depend on the particles.
 Furthermore, we believe that limit shapes/densities can be computed using the fermionic Fock space description following~\cite{Okounkov01,OR03}, although currently an explicit description of the projection operator as an element in the Clifford algebra is not known.
 However, because of~\cite[Prop.~1.2]{GP23}, it is likely that the projection operator cannot be used with Wick's theorem.